balazimichal/client-hurley-burley/README.md

 - custom product slider
 - custom section sliders

+## Dependencies

+Since this is child theme it is dependant on (AVADA theme)[https://avada.theme-fusion.com/].
+It is also dependant on (ACF fields)[https://www.advancedcustomfields.com/] plugin.

 ## Licence

 This is a client project, therefore no copies are allowed.
 This repo servers only purpose to showcase my work.